 Our relationships with our customers could be adversely affected by a variety of factors, including tightening of and adherence to our underwriting guidelines, which have resulted in our declining to insure some of the loans originated by our customers and rescission of coverage on loans that affect the customer.
 We have ongoing discussions with lenders who are significant customers regarding their objections to our rescissions.
 In the fourth quarter of 2009, Countrywide commenced litigation against us as a result of its dissatisfaction with our rescission practices shortly after Countrywide ceased doing business with us.
+As noted above, the majority of our insurance written is for loans sold to Fannie Mae and Freddie Mac.
+The FHFA is conservator for both Fannie Mae and Freddie Mac.
+In May 2012, MGIC and Freddie Mac each filed lawsuits against the other in connection with their disagreement over the proper interpretation of certain pool policies.
+The FHFA is a defendant in the lawsuit we filed and it joined the lawsuit filed by Freddie Mac as a plaintiff.
+As noted above, the August 1, 2012 Freddie Mac approval of MIC as an eligible insurer is subject to substantial agreement to a settlement of our dispute with Freddie Mac being reached on or before October 31, 2012.
+We are unable to predict what impact those lawsuits will have on our relationships with Fannie Mae, Freddie Mac and the FHFA.
 See "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future" for more information about this litigation and the arbitration case we filed against Countrywide regarding rescissions.
+For more information about the August 1, 2012 Freddie Mac approval, see "- Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."